• Skip to primary navigation

 Cherry tomatoes laying next to a cut up sincronizada on a plate.

-You can save any leftover sincronizadas and reheat leftovers later on, but this dish is best enjoyed fresh.
+You can save any leftovers and reheat them later on, but this dish is best enjoyed fresh.
 It comes together in about 10 minutes so it’s not difficult to make just one serving at a time.

 If you decide to try to save leftovers, place them in an airtight container in the refrigerator.
 They should be good for three to five days.
-Reheat in a pan over the stove for the best results.
+Reheat in a pan over the stove to regain that crispy exterior.

 Did you enjoy this Mexican Sincronizadas recipe?
 If so, make sure to check out these other recipes I picked out just for you: